Please note: this program has been cancelled for Summer 2020

 Tempe, AZ 85287-0202

 In Mérida, students along with a roommate will reside with several host families, who are carefully chosen and have experience hosting American students.
-Students will use affordable public transportation to get from their houses to the Instituto Benjamin Franklin where classes will be held.
-During the Playa del Carmen excursion, students will stay in shared hotel accommodations.
+Students will use affordable public transportation to where courses are held.

-Program Fee includes: 6 credits of ASU tuition, housing & all meals in Merida, international medical insurance, organized travel including hotels with some meals.
+Program Fee includes: 6 credits of ASU tuition, housing & all meals in Merida, international medical insurance, organized travel including most meals.
 Not included: Airfare, passport, books and personal expenses.

 Faculty Directed program participants are also responsible for paying a non-refundable $50 Application Fee, in addition to the Program Fee listed above.
 All other costs associated with participation in the program are the responsibility of the individual student.
 Be sure to reference the program cost sheet for information on program fees and any additional estimated expenses.